xyzqm/garden/content/thoughts/frieren.md

 - **Kraft** acts as a foil for Himmel.
 In the past, he likely also shared a burning desire for remembrance, but unlike Himmel, Kraft has lived long enough to also see himself forgotten.
   He comes to recognize the futility of placing value in human memory and decides to turn to the Goddess instead.
 - **Heiter** is a mix of both of these characters.
 Because of his belief in the Goddess, he comes to prioritize self-improvement over external approval.
+However, as a human, he still values the praise of others (elaborate more on this point later).
 - frieren clearly values himmel's praise
 	- maybe because he praises her for more mundane things (doesn't need to be impressive for him?)
 - humans like himmel make other humans (the collective) their gods, turn to them for praise